YingruWuGit/HiCKey/README.md

 "BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" contains the parameter settings.
 They are essential for every analysis.

-To run the program, you need 5 arguments as follows.
+To run the program, you need to specify 6 arguments in the file "arguments.txt":

-1. fileName: path and name of you Hi-C dataset (either matrix or list form, our program can read both).
+1st line is Hi-C matrix path and name \nijchr16.txt

 2. fileNameP: path and name of the "BrownianP.txt".